Great White Shark

-The tour is not currently available to be booked online.
-Please contact our friendly team via the Enquire Now button below - there are some essential details to help us provide the best options for you.
+This tour is available to be booked online via the button below.
+If you have any queries or would prefer to book a private tour, please contact our friendly team via our enquiry form - there are some essential details to help us provide the best options for you.
 We will be in touch via your preferred contact method.

 "The owners David and Mandy are only too happy to oblige if there is something special you would like to do while on tour.
 Peter Clutterbuck our guide was friendly, had a great local knowledge and great sense of humour and only too happy to throw in a little added extra during the day if he thinks you will enjoy it.
 From the lookouts, to the port to watch the fresh local catch being unloaded... then onto the National Parks and the magnificent local beaches, and finish the day off at Mikkira Station for some Koala spotting, locally grown food, wine and even a cold beer." - John

 "If you get to Port Lincoln and don't book a tour or two with Lunch you're missing the boat.
 Lunch grew up in the area he knows where all the must do and photos are at.
 He is a wealth of knowledge and information not just Port Lincoln but the whole area.
 Lunch hits all the highlights and a lot you would not get from any other tour operator" - Joe, Spokane, Washington